FAIRplus/the-fair-cookbook/docs/content/recipes/new-ontology-term-request-recipe.md

 Requesting new terms in public (biomedical) ontologies might be a structured, streamlined process or completely undocumented, depending on the actual ontology.
 Also, the process can take somewhere between days and up to a year, depending on the implemented release cycles of the target ontology.

 Some ontologies, often large projects organized by consortia, have a detailed formal request process, maybe even with a dedicated ticketing and tracking system.
-A big number of ontologies rely on GitHub as a publicly accessible ticketing system for reporting issues on the ontology and also for requesting new terms.
+A big number of ontologies rely on [GitHub](https://github.com) as a publicly accessible ticketing system for reporting issues on the ontology and also for requesting new terms.
 They might provide explicit guidelines on how to create an issue for a new term request, or they rely on GitHub issues without guidelines.
 And there are also ontologies relying on email for requesting new terms.
 These different request processes can be summarized as follows:
 * Formal request process
-* Request via Github with explicit guidelines
+* Request via GitHub with explicit guidelines
-* Request via Github without guidelines
+* Request via GitHub without guidelines
 * Request via email

+In most ontologies, everybody can request new terms.
+However, in some ontologies only members have access to the request process.
+In case of a request process organized via GitHub, a free [GitHub account](https://github.com/join) is required.

 ## Ingredients